-Coordination (including live meetings) with lot 1 will be necessary during the whole project, not only in preparation of the workshop.
+Coordination with lot 1 will be necessary during the whole project, not only in preparation of the workshop.

 An internal workshop/progress meeting will be organized in the second half of the second year to demonstrate that software components developed in the different WPs can work together successfully.